ESD Diploma

 Diversity aims to create equal opportunities for groups and individuals who are disadvantaged because of their characteristics.
 It is important to perceive diversity as a resource and to value the uniqueness of each person.

-Awareness of the diversity of all learners involved in the teaching process, viewing diversity as a resource for individual and mutually productive learning in order to prevent prejudice, is an essential goal of the daily work at the Counseling and Support Center (BFZ).
-In this context, skills in dealing with diversity are to be imparted, which make it possible to learn and live diversity in its various dimensions.
+Awareness of the diversity of all learners involved in the teaching process, seeing diversity as a resource for individual and mutually productive learning in order to prevent prejudice, is an essential goal of the daily work in the Guidance and Support Centre (BFZ).
+The aim is to impart skills in dealing with diversity that enable people to learn and live diversity in its various dimensions.

-In a playful and creative way, the students can approach the topic of diversity in two units together with the BFZ staff of the schools.
+The pupils can approach the topic of diversity in a playful and creative way in two units together with the BFZ staff of the schools.